How Does DNA Work?

 RNA Processing Illustration

-How RNA processing works.
-Spliceosomes remove non-coding introns from the pre-mRNA strand, leaving only the desired exons to customise the gene recipe.
+How RNA processing works: Spliceosomes remove non-coding introns from the pre-mRNA strand, leaving only the desired exons to customise the gene recipe.

 Step 3.
 Translation